yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

    Then press **Enter**.

-   >NOTE: Be sure to include the period after the code command as this is what opens Code to the current folder.
+   >**Note**: Be sure to include the period after the code command as this is what opens Code to the current folder.

 3. In a command prompt window, initialize a local Git repository by running the following command: